-But unlike plans, most FSAs has a grace period of 2 ½ months.
+But unlike plans, most FSA has a grace period of 2 ½ months.
 Some may even allow you to carry over as much as $500 to your next year’s funds.

-Any fund left after the grace period or above the allowable $500 is automatically forfeited.
+Any funds left after the grace period or above the allowable $500 is automatically forfeited.

 To prevent this, plan with your dentist carefully and avoid putting in more money than you think you’ll need.

 The year 2017 is fast approaching and it will be here before you know it.

 That’s how fast time flies, and with it is the validity of your dental benefits.